ttaubert/octoblog/source/_posts/2017-01-17-equivalence-proofs-with-saw.markdown

 * Z3: https://github.com/Z3Prover/z3/releases
 * LLVM 3.8: http://releases.llvm.org/download.html

 You need clang 3.8, later versions seem currently not supported.
-Xcode's latest clang would (probably) work for this small example but give you headaches with more advanced verification later.
+Xcode's latest clang would (probably) work for this small example but give you headaches with more advanced verification later on.

 Unzip and copy the tools someplace you like, just don't forget to update your `$PATH` environment variable.
 Especially if you already have clang on your system.